snooz/fileCache/README.md

 ### fileCacheGet($key, $ttl)
 $key: String value for your cache key\
-$ttl: How old cache you can load
+$ttl: How old cache you can load specified as seconds, default 120 seconds

 ### fileCacheSet($key, $data)
 $key: String value for your cache key\